datamoc/fontsearch/I18N_GUIDE.md

 ## 🎯 Best Practices

 ### **For Users**
-1. **System Language**: FontFinder automatically detects your system language
+1. **System Language**: FontSearch automatically detects your system language
 2. **Manual Override**: Use the language dropdown to switch languages
 3. **Font Testing**: Each language includes appropriate test characters
 4. **Cultural Context**: Sample text is culturally relevant for each language